JJPR030803/NetGuard/docs/models/index.md

 # Models Module

-The Models module provides data structures and database schemas for packet and network data representation throughout the Network Security Suite.
+The Models module provides data structures and database schemas for packet and network data representation throughout NetGuard.

 ## Overview